In this in-depth travel guide, I will be covering everything you need to know about backpacking Ho Chi Minh City.

 Once you have your TEFL, there are plenty of English teaching jobs in HCMC and other cities in Vietnam as well.
-It’s actually one of the best up and coming destinations for ESL teachers.
-For more insight into what it’s like, check out our interview with Ross the Explorer about teaching English in Vietnam.
+It’s actually one of the best up and coming destinations for ESL teachers, and a lot of newbies start their budding careers by teaching English in Vietnam.

 Being a Responsible Backpacker in Ho Chi Minh City

 Reduce your plastic footprint: Perhaps the best thing you can do for our planet is to make sure you do NOT add to the plastic problem all over the world.
 Don’t buy one-use water bottles, the plastic ends up in landfill or in the ocean.
 Instead, pack a tough travel water bottle.

 Go and watch A Plastic Ocean on Netflix – it’ll change how you view the plastic problem in the world; you need to understand what we are up against.
 If you think it doesn’t matter, get off my fucking site.